 This course is designed to acquaint the student with methods of verification, analysis and interpretation of generally accepted auditing procedures.
 The mechanics of planning and implementing an audit and the preparation of reports are studied.

 Prerequisite(s): ACCT2023.
-(WI)
+(WI) Offered at Charlotte, Providence, Providence CE 4.5 Quarter Credit Hours

 ACCT3045 Internal Auditing